mwbowers/mwbowers.github.io/reference/datagate/datagate-data-link/channel-io-stream-exception.md

 | Name | Description |
 | --- | --- |
-| [ChannelIOStreamException()](#channeliostreamexception) | Initializes a new instance of the ChannelIOStreamException class.
+| [ChannelIOStreamException()](#channeliostreamexception) | Initializes a new instance of the  class.
-| [ChannelIOStreamException](#channeliostreamexceptionstring)([String](https://docs.microsoft.com/en-us/dotnet/api/system.string)) | Initializes a new instance of the ChannelIOStreamException class with a specified error message.
+| [ChannelIOStreamException](#channeliostreamexceptionstring)([String](https://docs.microsoft.com/en-us/dotnet/api/system.string)) | Initializes a new instance of the  class with a specified error message.
-| [ChannelIOStreamException](#channeliostreamexceptionstring-exception)([String](https://docs.microsoft.com/en-us/dotnet/api/system.string), [Exception](https://docs.microsoft.com/en-us/dotnet/api/system.exception)) | Initializes a new instance of the ChannelIOStreamException class with a specified error message and a reference to the inner exception that is the cause of this exception.
+| [ChannelIOStreamException](#channeliostreamexceptionstring-exception)([String](https://docs.microsoft.com/en-us/dotnet/api/system.string), [Exception](https://docs.microsoft.com/en-us/dotnet/api/system.exception)) | Initializes a new instance of the  class with a specified error message and a reference to the inner exception that is the cause of this exception.
-| [ChannelIOStreamException](#channeliostreamexceptionexception)([Exception](https://docs.microsoft.com/en-us/dotnet/api/system.exception)) | Initializes a new instance of the ChannelIOStreamException class with a reference to the inner exception that is the cause of this exception.
+| [ChannelIOStreamException](#channeliostreamexceptionexception)([Exception](https://docs.microsoft.com/en-us/dotnet/api/system.exception)) | Initializes a new instance of the  class with a reference to the inner exception that is the cause of this exception.

 ### ChannelIOStreamException()

-Initializes a new instance of the ChannelIOStreamException class.
+Initializes a new instance of the  class.

 ```cs
 ChannelIOStreamException()